joinpursuit/Pursuit-Core-iOS/lessons/unit8/LifeCycleMethods.md

 ### Key Interview Questions

-1. What are the different lifestyle methods a ViewController calls?
+1. What are the different life cycle methods a ViewController calls?
-2. What is the App Delegate what does it manage?
+2. What is the App Delegate and what does it manage?

 # 1. View Controller LifeCycle